donnachaforde/example-mqtt/README.md

 1. Clone the repo and build the projects.
 2. Install your MQTT Broker.
 3. Run the MQTT Subscriber in its own console/shell.
 4. Run the MQTT Publisher in its own console/shell.

-(You'll need to be quick - the subscriber only hangs around to listen for events for 15 secs by default.)
+**Note:** You'll need to start the `publisher` quickly as the subscriber will only wait to listen for events for 15 secs by default.

-Output is written to stdout so you should see some send/receive messages in both consoles/shells.
+Audit/logging output is written to `stdout` so you should see some send/receive messages in both consoles.